Working Illegally Abroad As An ESL Teacher

 What consists of working illegally abroad?

 The simple definition of working illegally abroad is anything that violates a country’s labor laws or any instance where fraud has taken place in order to secure a job.

 In most cases, this is going to involve teachers who are working without the proper permits or who are not on the correct visa.
 This may or may not be the fault of the teacher as there are schools who have been known to hire teachers under the premise of everything being on the level and then never holding up their end of the agreement for helping the teacher to obtain the correct visa.
 We will talk more about this later.

 Every country has their own laws regulating foreigners who wish to work and what procedures they must follow.
 These laws can vary greatly from country to country so the onus will be on the teacher to make sure they understand all of these rules.
 Most countries will require a teacher to have a diploma and to have a copy that is certified.
 Some may also require teachers to complete a health examination or HIV testing before being allowed to obtain a work permit.
-Others still may require you to have a TEFL certification or other types of professional ESL certification before you are allowed to work.
+Others still may require you to get a TEFL certification or other type of professional ESL certification before you are allowed to work.
 All of these procedures must be followed and all documentation must be authentic.